moderntribe/products-engineering/_posts/2018-03-26-service-provider.md

 ---

 Service providers are the central piece of each one of the modules used in our plugins.
-When introducing a new feature or editing a existing module _(Aggregator)_ we are looking to create or edit a Service Provider to do the bootstraping of the required services.

-The general meaning of this relates to the registering of singletons, bindings, middleware, assets and Hooks.
+When introducing a new feature or editing a existing module we are looking to create or edit a Service Provider to do the bootstraping of the required singletons, bindings, middleware, assets and Hooks.

+Modules are a group of classes that are providing or adding support to a given functionality, such as Aggregator.

-They are also a very good way to allow users to toggle on and off a specific part of a plugin by using one simple filter with `__return_false`.
+They also add a very good way to allow users to toggle on and off a specific part of a plugin by using one simple filter with `__return_false`.

+Service Providers should completely encapsulate a set of functionalities that can be then removed or replaced with another Service Provider.
+As a rule of thumb if you start grouping classes and functions in a sub-folder that's a good indication all those classes and functions should be bootstrapped/managed by the same service provider.

 ## Di52

-Since we are bound to version 5.2 of PHP on WordPress, Luca Tumedei created a [dependency injection container](https://github.com/lucatume/di52) heavily inspired by Laravel IOC and Pimple, that we are using on all of our products as the bases for loading Singletons and modules.
+Since we are bound to version 5.2 of PHP on WordPress, Luca Tumedei created a [dependency injection container](https://github.com/lucatume/di52) heavily inspired by Laravel IOC and Pimple, that we are using on all of our products as the basis for loading Singletons and modules.

 Below you will find a list of some of the global functions exposed by our APIs to allow a simple registering of a few